AGirlNamedCaro/aGirlNamedCaro/Readme.md

 **Software Developer | Bookworm | Creative**

-I’m fascinated by how you can be so creative with something that seems so logical, like building software.
+I’m fascinated by how you can be so creative with something that seems so logical.
 Working as a software developer has given me a deeper appreciation for established working processes within a company, test-driven development, and being kind and empathetic.
 Always.

 ## Some Tools I Have Used and Learned 🚀
 <p align="left">